3slab/VdmLibraryBundle/Resources/docs/produce/doctrine.md

 ### Multifield with natural getters

-In case you don't have a mono-column primary key (ex: no key at all or composite key), you can turn to another approach and tell the sender which fields should be used to retrieve a pre-existing entity.
+In case you don't have a mono-column primary key (ex: no key at all or composite key), you can turn to another approach and tell the executor which fields should be used to retrieve a pre-existing entity.
 For instance, if your entity has two fields representing its identity (let's say `code` and `hash`), and they both have a natural getter (i.e. `getCode` and `getHash`), then you need to configure the options like this:

 ```yaml
 framework: